RaveVash/RaveVash/README.md

 - Chess
 - Gym
 - Basketball
-- Photohrapher
+- Photohraphy
-- Be with girlfriend of course
+- Be with my girlfriend of course

  Huge fan of pop punk from 2000's